-All SNAP recipients are subject to the SNAP Work Registration policy.
-If a client does not meet a Work Registration exemption; and agrees to register to work, they are considered ABAWD and subject to weekly work requirements.
+All SNAP recipients are subject to the SNAP Work Requirements.
+If a participant does not meet a Work Registration exemption; and agrees to register to work, they are considered ABAWD and subject to weekly work requirements.
 If they do not meet those requirements, they could be disqualified from SNAP.

-- Participates in and complies with the requirements of a work program 20 hours or more per week, averaged monthly.
+- They must participate in and comply with the requirements of a work program for a minimum of 20 hours per week averaged monthly.
 Work programs include

 - any employment and training program that serves veterans operated by the Department of Labor or Department of Veterans Affairs.

-- works and participants in a work program for a total of 20 or more hours per week, averaged monthly,
+- Participants can also meet the work requirement by being employed for a minimum of 20 or more hours per week averaged monthly.

-Participation in the OK SNAP Works program is voluntary and can assist in meeting the 20 work hours per week requirement as long as it meets the criteria regarding the activities of job search, supervised job search, or job search training activities.
-This does not mean that the client must participate, as the OK SNAP Works program is voluntary to all.
-Since we are telling clients that they must meet work hours or they will lose their benefits due to ABAWD, we want to provide them with a way to meet those requirements and that is the OK SNAP Works program.
+Participation in the OK SNAP Works program is voluntary and can assist in meeting the 20 work hours per week requirement if it meets the criteria regarding the activities of job search, supervised job search, or job search training activities.
+Since we are telling SNAP participants that they must meet work hours or they will lose their benefits due to ABAWD, we want to provide them with a way to meet those requirements and that is the OK SNAP Works program.

-Please complete ABAWD lookbacks at each action and always update the ABWU screen and case note all changes.
+Please complete ABAWD lookbacks at each section and always update the ABWU screen and case note all changes.